 Daegu tang (or daegu jiri) is a mild Korean fish stew made with cod fish and vegetables.
 Refreshingly delicious!

 If you think all Korean stews are spicy and pungent, you’re in for a pleasant surprise.
-The other day, my husband mentioned that we hadn’t had a fish stew for a while, and I instantly thought of this delicate stew made with cod fish, daegu.
+Called daegutang (대구탕), this delicate stew made with cod fish, daegu (대구), is highly popular in Korea.
+This stew is very refreshing and satisfying!
 I love its subtle yet deep flavor!
+It’s a healthy, warming stew.

 Cod fish is mild-flavored and has white flaky flesh.
-It’s a very popular choice for Korean fish stews.

-There are two distinct types of stew made with cod fish – spicy (daegu maeuntang) and mild (daegu jiri).
-Both dishes can be found at most Korean restaurants.
+There are two distinct types of stew made with cod fish – spicy (daegu maeuntang) and mild (daegu tang or jiri).
+You can probably find both dishes on the menu at most Korean restaurants.

-You only need a little bit for this dish, so if you have to buy a whole cabbage and radish, use the leftovers for other dishes such as baechu guk and mu guk or namul.
+You only need a little bit of each one you decide to use.
+All these vegetables can be used for other dishes such as baechu guk and mu guk or namul.

 Daegu Tang (Mild Cod Fish Stew)Main Course

-- 1 pound cod fish preferably steaks
+- 1 pound cod fish (daegu, 대구) preferably steak cuts, but fillets are okay too

-- 2 little neck clams or shrimp
+- 3-4 little neck clams or shrimp

 - 6 ounces tofu

-- 1 garlic clove thinly sliced
+- 1 tablespoon minced garlic

 - 1 ounce enoki mushrooms optional

-- Clean the fish and clams (or shrimp).
-Clean the vegetables.
-Cut the cabbage and radish into bite sizes.
-Thinly slice the scallions.
-Cut the tofu into 1/2-inch thick small pieces.(The tofu is inadvertently omitted in this photo.)
+- Clean the vegetables.
+Cut the radish into thin bite sizes.
+Roughly slice the scallions and chili pepper.
+Cut the tofu into 1/2-inch thick bite size pieces.